ArthurYdalgo/laravext/docs/before-you-start.md

 ## The Example Project(s)

-Some code or file structures in this documentation might (or not) be derived from the [laravext examples available at GitHub](https://github.com/ArthurYdalgo/laravext/tree/main/examples), and it'll be either the [laravel-10-react](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-10-react) or [laravel-10-vue](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-10-vue).
+Some code or file structures in this documentation might (or not) be derived from the [laravext examples available at GitHub](https://github.com/ArthurYdalgo/laravext/tree/main/examples), and it'll be either the [laravel-10-react](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-10-react), [laravel-10-vue](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-10-vue), [laravel-11-react](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-11-react) or [laravel-10-vue](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-11-vue).

 It's a basic developer team manager, where teams have developers and projects, and these projects belong to companies (needless to say that this does not reflect how a real world application of this kind would be designed).

+The Vue.js examples use the [FormKit](https://formkit.com/) package, and one of the components is an autocomplete which requires a key to work.
+You can get a free development-environment-only key at their website.
+Just put it in the `.env` file, at the `VITE_FORMKIT_KEY`.

 In order for you to have some basic comprehension of the project itself, here's the database structure:

 ![image](/images/illustrations/example-developer-team-database-diagram.png)